 Just like the previous games, battles are initiated on the battlefield by running up to the visible enemies and either bumping into them or hitting them with your weapon (if you want to get an advantage by attacking them from behind).
 Battles are your standard JRPG turn-based tactical events, wait for your turn, pick an action, choose an enemy, watch as you wait for your next character to have a turn, etc… However, there’s been a number of new mechanics brought in, attacks and features which, for me at least, dramatically changed the gameplay, these are:

 Multiple Quartz!
 Now you can give everyone a secondary Quartz to further increase your passive and active abilities.
-For those who don’t know, Quartz are stones which you assign to each character – there’s only one of each of these master Quartz but it comes in over 20 flavours.
+For those who don’t know, Quartz are stones that you assign to each character – there’s only one of each of these master Quartz but it comes in over 20 flavours.
 Each one grants some sort of boost or ability such as increasing your attacks, allowing you to syphon health as you attack, or allowing you to hit a critical attack more often.
-As you win fights, with one equipt, it’s level increases – further enhancing it.
-Now you can attach a secondary one which doesn’t give you all of its benefits, but it grants you a few of them.
+As you win fights, with one equipt, its level increases – further enhancing it.
+Now you can attach a secondary one that doesn’t give you all of its benefits, but it grants you a few of them.

-Some characters have weapons which double up as multiple weapon types, allowing you to switch between long-range guns and close-range melee on the fly.
+Some characters have weapons that double up as multiple weapon types, allowing you to switch between long-range guns and close-range melee on the fly.
 This allows you to be more strategic about the fight – do you run close to deal more damage but risk being countered, or do you stay back but deal less?

 The biggest new addition though is the Brave Order.
 In previous games, you obtained Brave Points (BP) as you attacked an enemy whilst they were stunned.
 You could use these to perform a double or quad ‘link attack’ as either your partner or all four of you piled on the enemies and beat the crap out of them.
 These two options are still here, along with their respective trophies, but there’s now a third use for the BP, Brave Orders.
 Each character has their own order which can be issued, ranging from reducing all damage by 80% for X amount of rounds to reflecting attacks or restoring health.
 The further into the game you get, and the higher you increase your level, the more advanced Brave Orders you unlock.